phpbb/documentation/development/files/upload.rst

 Passing settings to upload class
 ================================

-In phpBB versions prior to 3.2, the settings like maximaum image dimensions were passed to the ``fileupload`` class via the constructor.
+In phpBB versions prior to 3.2, the settings like maximum image dimensions could be passed directly to the ``fileupload`` class via the constructor.
 Since these are now retrieved via the container infrastructure, this is no longer possible.
 Instead, the new ``upload`` class incorporates several methods for easily setting the necessary upload requirements: